cloudersolutions/website/src/content/news/2024-05-24-press-release.md

 ---
-title: New Finnish Innovation Revolutionizes Buildings – Virtual Cabling Makes Properties Smart and Sustainable
+title: "Press release: New Finnish Innovation Revolutionizes Buildings "
 description: The Finnish technology company Clouder launched a new intelligent cabling solution that connects all the building’s technical systems with virtual cables.
 Virtual cabling acts as the building’s digital infrastructure,